Bitcoin miners in Nordic region get a boost from cheap power

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

 Norway had the lowest electricity prices for industrial users last year among the 30 member-nations in the International Energy Agency.
-It also had the lowest prices for non-households in the European Union during first half of this year, narrowly beating Iceland, another cryptocurrency hotspot.
+It also had the lowest prices for non-households in the European Union during the first half of this year, narrowly beating Iceland, another cryptocurrency hot-spot.

 "These prices are some of the lowest you can find in the world if you disregard fees and taxes," said Tor Reier Lilleholt, head of analysis at Norwegian consultant Wattsight.
 "What we saw this summer was that the low levels registered over such a long time."